garrandall/popular-music-data/tracks/i-can-t-sleep-clay-walker.md

 As long as your gone

 I'm not gonna sleep
-Til i touch your face
+Til I touch your face
 Baby not a wink,
 I could go for days,
 If you ever needed